Most people with diabetes can drink alcohol, including wine, as long as they do not have another medical condition that makes drinking unsafe.

 It takes about 1–1.5 hours for the liver to break down the alcohol in one drink.
 Until the body successfully metabolizes the alcohol, the risk of low blood glucose persists.

 People with diabetes can reduce their risk of health complications by following a diabetes-friendly diet.
-The Centers for Disease Control and Prevention (CDC) recommend the following strategies:
+The

 - eating plenty of low glycemic index foods, such as whole wheat pasta and bread, milk, yogurt, and apples